 Jan.
 4 has been quite the busy day in National Hockey League history.
 The greatest player of them all had four huge nights for three different teams.
 Some of his fellow members of the Hockey Hall of Fame joined him in having big-time performances.
-It is time for a daily trip through time as we look at all the big moments on the ice from this date.
+It is time for a daily trip through time as we look at all the great moments on the ice from this date.

 The Great One Dazzles

-Wayne Gretzky had more big days in his legendary career than we can count and Jan.
+Wayne Gretzky had more big days in his legendary career than we can count, and Jan.
 4 was no exception.
 He left his mark four different times, for three different teams, over the span of 13 years on this date.

-He had one of the best games of his career, on Jan.
+He had one of the best games of his career on Jan.
 4, 1984, as he put up eight points in the Edmonton Oilers’ 12-8 win over the Minnesota North Stars.
 Gretzky scored four goals and assisted on four others for the second eight-point game of his career.
 The first came just a few weeks earlier, in November, against the New Jersey Devils.
 The four helpers extended his NHL-record assist streak to 17 straight games.
 This streak ended in his next game after putting up 38 assists in the previous 17.

-The Great One wasn’t the only Oiler to have a huge game on this night.
+The Great One wasn’t the only Oiler to have a huge game this night.
 Mark Messier set a franchise record by picking up four assists in a span of 9:52.
 Jarri Kuri scored the seventh hat trick of his career to do his part.
 The 20 combined goals made this the highest-scoring game in league history.

 On Jan.
 4, 1994, now a member of the Los Angeles Kings, he racked up four assists to lead the way in a 5-1 win against the visiting Quebec Nordiques.